unparallel-innovation/WeatherStation-Documentation/docs/Assemble/12_Adding_solar_panel_support_to_the_enclosure.md

 ---

-<div style="text-align: justify">Now fit the support panel as it is shown in the figure below.</div>
+<div style="text-align: justify">Fit the support panel as it is shown in the figure below.</div>

 <br />